 - It offers you an extremely easy-to-use drag-and-drop builder.
 You don't need to know HTML or CSS skills to design your website.

 - Using Elementor you are not limited to a theme.
-You can make the custom header, footer, blog page & almost anything using Elementor.
+You can make a custom header, footer, blog page & almost anything using Elementor.

-- Comes with a simple & easy to use interface that is very beginner-friendly.
+- Comes with a simple & easy to use very beginner-friendly interface.

 - Features such as Global Typogrably & Global Colors, etc help you create consistent design throughout your website

 - Useful for almost every use case.
 Whether you're a blogger, marketer, web designer, small business owner, or an agency, using Elementor you can easily make your website look pro